ShaikhNabeelShabbir/twitter-scrpare/README.md

 - **Exponential Cooldown:** Accounts that repeatedly fail are put into exponentially increasing cooldowns, reducing the risk of bans.
 - **Error Handling:** Comprehensive error handling and logging at every stage.
 - **Account State Management:** Accounts can be marked as burned/disabled and are excluded from future runs.
+- **Configurable Tweet Fetch Limit:** The number of tweets fetched per account is now configurable, allowing you to control the volume of data retrieved per run.

 ## Architecture Highlights